flexca/eNot/README.md

 ## Going further — loops, conditions, and composition

-Real certificate structures are not flat. eNot handles this with built-in control-flow elements.
+Binary structures are rarely flat. eNot handles this with built-in control-flow elements.

-**Loops** iterate over an array of parameters and produce one encoded element per entry — useful for multi-valued SANs or Organizational Unit lists:
+**Loops** iterate over an array of parameters and produce one encoded element per entry — any repeated structure maps directly to a loop:

 ```json
 {